The history of lavender sometimes seems fluid with dates and events changing with the seasons and the telling. Here on the

 beloved and revered herb consider perusing the information available on Wikipedia by clicking the button on the right.

-We're told that the Greeks and the Romans used lavender as a perfume; for bathing and in laundry.
-In the middle ages its use has been linked to the fight
+We're told that the Greeks and the Romans used lavender as a perfume; for bathing and in

-against infectious diseases since there was a belief that odors spread disease.
-Lavender was grown in the gardens of convents and monasteries and may
+there was a belief that odors spread disease.
+Lavender was grown in the gardens of convents and

-have been used for medicinal purposes especially after the outbreak of plague in Provence in the South of France.
+monasteries and may have been used for medicinal purposes especially after the outbreak of

-In the late 18th century an industry grew up around the town of Grasse for the production of perfume in which lavender essential oil was a key ingredient.
+In the late 18th century an industry grew up around the town of Grasse for the production of

-This gave work and income to some of the poorest communities in southern France, especially as their land was unsuitable for other crops, and there was
+of the poorest communities in southern France, especially as their land was unsuitable for other

-an abundance of wild lavender after the peasants had abandoned their fields during the industrialization of the first half of the century.
-Cultivating and
+during the industrialization of the first half of the century.
+Cultivating and picking lavender became

-picking lavender became an important focus for the peasant farmers and their families.
+an important focus for the peasant farmers and their families.

-Gradually farmers became more organized and equipped themselves with stills and were able to extract the essential oil themselves.
-In the early
+Gradually farmers became more organized and equipped themselves with stills and were able to

-twentieth century the demand for lavender essential oil by the perfumeries grew considerably and farmers learned how to propagate and transplant
+essential oil by the perfumeries grew considerably and farmers learned how to propagate and

-lavender to the hills surrounding many of the small villages in France.
-After the Wars the introduction of mechanical cutting techniques displaced many
+transplant lavender to the hills surrounding many of the small villages in France.
+After the World

-small farmers once again and the lavender crops became concentrated in certain areas mostly around the town of Sault.
-At the same time a synthetic
+and the lavender crops became concentrated in certain areas mostly around the town of Sault.
+At

-product appeared on the market (lavender fragrance oil) and in large part replaced the widespread use of natural lavender essential oil in cheaper
+part replaced the widespread use of natural lavender essential oil in cheaper consumer products.

 In 1972 a grower named Pierre Grosso (1905-1989) discovered some unusual lavender plants in a deserted field in the Vaucluse district of France.
 He took